raspberrypilearning/scratch-cat-goes-skiing/en/step_1.md

 ### What you will make

-Using Scratch you will create a game so a character you create can go skiing.
-You will have to avoid obstacles on the slope if you want to become a champion skier.
+Using Scratch you will create a game where a character, you create, will go skiing.
+You will have to avoid obstacles on the slope to score points to become a champion skier.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/196157667/?autostart=false" frameborder="0"></iframe>
   <img src="images/skiing-final.png">
 </div>

-You can then make the game your own by adding obstacles, jumps, gates or anything else you can think of!
+You can then make the game your own by adding more obstacles, jumps, gates or anything else you can think of!

 ### What you will learn